FIPS 201 Approved Products List - PIV Cards

 If your agency needs to purchase cardstock from this legacy list, you must submit an Assumption of Risk Memorandum (memo) from the agency Chief Information Officer(s) to the General Services Administration (GSA).
 The memo must contain the following information:

 - Acknowledgement of the assumption of all associated security risks;

 - A transition plan specifying major milestones to achieve full compliance by the 2024 deadline; and

 - Implications resulting from non-compliance with federal policy related to this purchase.

-Submit the memo to GSA’s Associate Administrator for Government-wide Policy (OGP) (regardless of the procurement vehicle used).
-If using GSA Schedules as the procurement vehicle, also submit a copy of the memo to the Commissioner of GSA’s Federal Acquisition Service.
+Submit the memo to GSA’s Associate Administrator for Government-wide Policy (OGP). (regardless of the acquisition vehicle used).
+If using GSA Multiple Award Schedule as the acquisition vehicle, also submit a copy of the memo to the Commissioner of GSA’s Federal Acquisition Service.

 Note that GSA will provide the Office of the Federal Chief Information Officer (OFCIO) at the Office of Management and Budget (OMB) with copies of all memos submitted.